-- 9.84.
+- some still are sat within the agricultural setting.
+It is important that any alterations do not detract from the historical nature of the setting of these buildings. - 9.84.
 Within the rural lanes sits milestones and original finger posts some of which are listed and are important assets and should be protected to keep the rural feel. - 9.85.
 The main village of Trispen still retains historical elements with the old style telephone box, cob cottages and the listed thatch dwelling at Lanhadron.
 The public house although not listed is an important frontage to the street scene of this area. - 9.86.
 The other side of the parish around the area of Churchtown is the historical setting of St Erme Church which is grade II listed.
 The church tower and font are believed to be 750 years old but the church itself was built in 1500's.
 The Church Green sits in front of the main gates, with a water pump opposite and cob cottages.
 This area has its own natural setting that shows the original features of the area. - 9.87.
 There are areas within the village that have important features and landmarks to the community that are not listed but have significant local historical value such a Trispen Methodist Chapel, the Old School House and railings, public house and the phone box at Trispen Hill.
-During the June 2017 questionnaire (C4) 97% of respondents stated that these assets 'should be protected as important historical features' - 9.88.
-Further information on the historical nature of the parish can be view in the 'St Erme Village Design Statement' sections 2, 3 and 4.
+During the June 2017 questionnaire (C4) 97% of respondents stated that these assets 'should be protected as important historical features'

-9.89.
+9.88.
 This policy is intended to protect and enhance the natural rural setting of the village, the landscape, environmental and heritage assets in the parish; including those with local significance